TRANTANKHOA/stock_crawler/README.md

 Another benefit of having S3 is that we can register to notification of any new S3 put for new files (or versions) ingested and perform necessary ETL using a separate lambda.
 So we will have an S3 lambda and another ETL lambda each handling a separate concern.
-While parsing data, we come across records with `(DATE_OF_INDEX, INDEX_CODE)` already exist in the SQL table.
+While parsing data, we come across records with e.g. `(DATE_OF_INDEX, INDEX_CODE)` already exist in the SQL table.
 Since this table is indexed by `(DATE_OF_INDEX, INDEX_CODE)`, we need to consolidate these new records with data in the table.
-However, given that the logic for this consolidation isn't available at the moment, I have simply let the new records overwriting the data.
+However, given that the logic for this consolidation isn't available at the moment, I have simply let the new records merged with the existing SQL data for same primary keys and replace the old record.

 Regarding the S3 lambda, it's best to delete the file from SFTP once it is successfully stored in S3.
 This simplify implementation and save cost thanks to shorter lambda runtime subsequently.
 However if deleting SFTP files isn't an